A note from the editor...

 Brand new FNO Member Sally Sotelo is this month's Featured Artist.

-with mystic little pictures.
-The one on the left, "Green Vintage
+awe-inspiring with mystic little pictures.
+The one on the left,

-Bottle", with its intimate old fashion beach scene and ribbons of gold
+"Green Vintage Bottle", with its intimate old fashion beach scene and

 I also loved the one below, "Geisha Bottle" for its bright hue, symmetry and gold wire work.

-salts, a sweet touch to her intimate little craft.
-In addition to
+with bath salts, a sweet touch to her intimate little craft.
+In

-decorative bottles, Sally makes stained glass and jewelry and sells
+addition to decorative bottles, Sally makes stained glass and jewelry

 Visit her online store here: